-Central philosophy graduates learn to construct arguments and think logically.
-Graduates have pursued advanced degrees in philosophy, theology, law, medicine and educational administration, as well as paralegal careers and teaching English as a second language.
-If you are an analytical thinker who likes to deconstruct arguments and seek the logic in the world’s activities, you may want to consider studying philosophy at Central.
+As a Central philosophy major, you'll learn to construct arguments and think logically.
+Our graduates pursue advanced degrees in philosophy, theology, law, medicine and educational administration, as well as paralegal careers and teaching English as a second language.
+If you are an analytical thinker who likes to deconstruct arguments and seek the logic in the world’s activities, this may be exactly where you belong.
 We cover a wide variety of topics, including logic, religion and history of philosophy.
 Most philosophy majors also choose to double major or minor in another field, like mathematics or psychology.

 Philosophy courses introduce students to logic, the history of western philosophy, important areas of philosophical investigation and applied philosophy.
 Every philosophy course emphasizes the careful analysis and construction of arguments.
 Reading and discussion of primary sources is preferred to textbook summaries in most courses.